openxla/stablehlo/docs/spec_draft.md

 a shorthand for `name@(replica_id(), partition_id())`).

-The execution order across processes is implementation-defined, except for the synchronization introduced by collective ops as described below.
+The execution order across processes is implementation-defined, except for the synchronization introduced by point-to-point communication and collective ops as described below.

+### Point-to-point communication

+StableHLO processes can communicate with each other through **StableHLO channels**.
+A channel is represented by a positive id of type `si64`.
+Through various ops, it is possible to send values to channels and receive them from channels.

+Further formalization, e.g. where these channel ids are coming from, how processes programs become aware of them and what kind of synchronization is introduced by them, is TBD.

 ### Collective ops